OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-27.md

 ## Ezekiel 27:1

-Moreover, the word of the Lord came to me, saying,
+The word of the Lord came to me, saying:

 ## Ezekiel 27:2

-“And you, son of man, take up a song of mourning over Tyre;
+“Son of man, raise a lamentation over Tyre.

 ## Ezekiel 27:3

-And say to Tyre, who lives at the entrance to the sea, merchant of the peoples to many coastlands, ‘This is what the Lord God says:
+Say to Tyre, who sits at the gateway to the sea, merchant of peoples to many coasts, ‘This is what the Sovereign Lord says:

-> “You, Tyre, have said,
+> “‘You have declared, Tyre,
-> ‘I am perfect in beauty.’
+> “I am perfect in beauty.”

 ## Ezekiel 27:4

-> Your borders are in the heart of the seas;
+> Your domain is in the heart of the seas;
-> Your builders have perfected your beauty.
+> your builders have perfected your beauty.

 ## Ezekiel 27:5

-> They have made all your planks of juniper from Senir;
+> They made all your timbers of juniper from Senir;
-> They have taken a cedar from Lebanon
+> a cedar from Lebanon was taken
 > to make a mast for you.

 ## Ezekiel 27:6

 > Of oaks from Bashan
-> they have made your oars;
+> they made your oars;
-> With ivory they have inlaid your deck of boxwood
+> your deck was inlaid with ivory from boxwood
-> from the coastlands of Cyprus.
+> from the coasts of Cyprus.

 ## Ezekiel 27:7

-> Your sail was made of fine embroidered linen from Egypt
+> Your sail was of finely embroidered linen from Egypt,
-> So that it became your flag;
+> serving as your ensign;
-> Your awning was violet and purple
+> your awnings were of blue and purple
-> From the coastlands of Elishah.
+> from the coasts of Elishah.

 ## Ezekiel 27:8

-> The inhabitants of Sidon and Arvad were your rowers;
+> The inhabitants of Sidon and Arvad were your oarsmen;
-> Your wise men, Tyre, were with you;
+> your wise men, Tyre, were aboard as your sailors.
-> They were your navigators.

 ## Ezekiel 27:9

-> The elders of Gebal and her wise men were with you
+> The elders of Gebal and their skilled men were with you,
-> repairing your seams;
+> caulking your seams.
 > All the ships of the sea and their sailors
-> were with you to deal in your merchandise.
+> were with you to trade for your merchandise.

 ## Ezekiel 27:10

-> Persia, Lud, and Put
+> “‘Men of Persia, Lud, and Put
-> were in your army, your men of war.
+> were in your army, your warriors.
-> They hung shield and helmet in you;
+> They hung their shields and helmets on your walls,
-> they gave you splendour.
+> bringing you splendour.

 ## Ezekiel 27:11

-> The sons of Arvad with
+> The men of Arvad and
-> your army were on your walls all around, and
+> your army were upon your walls all around,
-> the Gammadim were in your towers.
+> and the Gammadim were in your towers.
 > They hung their shields on your walls all around;
 > they perfected your beauty.

 ## Ezekiel 27:12

-Tarshish was your customer because of the abundance of all kinds of wealth;
-With silver, iron, tin, and lead they paid for your merchandise.
+“‘Tarshish traded with you because of your vast wealth of goods; they exchanged silver, iron, tin, and lead for your merchandise.

 ## Ezekiel 27:13

-Javan, Tubal, and Meshech, they were your traders;
-With human lives and bronze utensils they paid for your merchandise.
+“‘Javan, Tubal, and Meshech were your merchants; they traded human lives and vessels of bronze for your wares.

 ## Ezekiel 27:14

-Those from Beth-togarmah gave horses, war horses, and mules for your merchandise.
+“‘Men of Beth Togarmah exchanged horses, war horses, and mules for your merchandise.

 ## Ezekiel 27:15

-The sons of Dedan were your traders.
-Many coastlands were your market;
-Ivory tusks and ebony they brought as your payment.
+“‘The men of Dedan were your traders; many coastlands were your market, and they paid you with ivory tusks and ebony.

 ## Ezekiel 27:16

-Aram was your customer because of the abundance of your goods;
-They paid for your merchandise with emeralds, purple, embroidered work, fine linen, coral, and rubies.
+“‘Aram was your customer because of the abundance of your goods; they exchanged emeralds, purple fabric, embroidered cloth, fine linen, coral, and rubies for your wares.

 ## Ezekiel 27:17

-Judah and the land of Israel, they were your traders;
-They traded wheat of Minnith, cakes, honey, oil, and balsam for your merchandise.
+“‘Judah and Israel traded with you; they exchanged wheat from Minnith, cakes, honey, oil, and balm for your merchandise.

 ## Ezekiel 27:18

-Damascus was your customer because of the abundance of your goods, because of the abundance of all kinds of wealth,
-With the wine of Helbon and white wool.
+“‘Damascus traded with you because of your many products and great wealth of goods, offering wine from Helbon and wool from Zahar.

 ## Ezekiel 27:19

-Vedan and Javan paid for your merchandise from Uzal;
-Wrought iron, cassia, and sweet cane were among your merchandise.
+Vedan and Javan from Uzal exchanged wrought iron, cassia, and calamus for your wares.

 ## Ezekiel 27:20

-Dedan traded with you in saddlecloths for riding.
+“‘Dedan traded in saddlecloths with you.

 ## Ezekiel 27:21

-Arabia and all the princes of Kedar, they were your customers for lambs, rams, and goats; for these they were your customers.
+“‘Arabia and all the princes of Kedar were your customers, trading in lambs, rams, and goats.

 ## Ezekiel 27:22

-The traders of Sheba and Raamah, they traded with you;
-They paid for your merchandise with the best of all kinds of spices, and with all kinds of precious stones and gold.
+“‘The merchants of Sheba and Raamah traded with you; for your merchandise they exchanged the finest of all spices, precious stones, and gold.

 ## Ezekiel 27:23

-Haran, Canneh, Eden, the traders of Sheba, Asshur, and Chilmad traded with you.
+“‘Haran, Canneh, and Eden, and the merchants of Sheba, Asshur, and Chilmad traded with you.

 ## Ezekiel 27:24

-They traded with you in choice garments, in clothes of blue and embroidered work, and in carpets of many colours, and tightly wound cords, which were among your merchandise.
+In your marketplace they traded with you in choice garments, blue fabric, embroidered work, and multicoloured rugs with tightly twisted cords.

 ## Ezekiel 27:25

-> The ships of Tarshish
+> “‘The ships of Tarshish were
-> were the carriers for your merchandise.
+> your carriers for your merchandise.
-> And you were filled and very glorious
+> You were filled with heavy cargo and were glorious
-> In the heart of the seas.
+> in the heart of the seas.

 ## Ezekiel 27:26

-> Your rowers have brought you into great waters;
+> Your rowers have brought you into the great waters;
-> The east wind has broken you
+> the east wind has broken you
-> In the heart of the seas.
+> to pieces in the heart of the seas.

 ## Ezekiel 27:27

-> Your wealth, your wares, your merchandise,
+> Your wealth, merchandise, and wares,
+> your mariners, sailors, and shipwrights,
-> Your seamen and your sailors,
+> your merchants and all your warriors,
-> Your repairers of seams, your dealers in merchandise,
-> And all your men of war who are in you,
+> and all who are in you,
-> With all your crew that is in your midst,
-> Will fall into the heart of the seas
+> will fall into the heart of the seas
-> On the day of your overthrow.
+> on the day of your shipwreck.

 ## Ezekiel 27:28

-> At the sound of the cry of your sailors
+> At the sound of the cry of your sailors,
-> The pasture lands will shake.
+> the shorelands will shake.

 ## Ezekiel 27:29

-> And all who handle the oar,
+> All who handle the oars
+> will abandon their ships;
-> The sailors and all the navigators of the sea
+> the mariners and all the sailors
-> Will come down from their ships;
-> They will stand on the land.
+> will stand on the shore.

 ## Ezekiel 27:30

-> And they will make their voice heard over you
+> They will raise their voices
-> And will cry bitterly.
+> and cry out bitterly over you;
-> They will throw dust on their heads,
+> they will throw dust on their heads
-> They will wallow in ashes.
+> and roll in ashes.

 ## Ezekiel 27:31

-> Also they will make themselves bald for you
+> They will shave their heads because of you
-> And put on sackcloth;
+> and put on sackcloth.
-> And they will weep for you in bitterness of soul
+> They will weep for you in bitterness of soul
-> With bitter mourning.
+> with bitter mourning.

 ## Ezekiel 27:32

+> As they wail and mourn over you,
-> Moreover, in their wailing they will take up a song of mourning for you
+> they will take up a lament for you and sing:
-> And lament over you:
-> ‘Who is like Tyre,
+> “Who is like Tyre,
-> Like her who is silent in the midst of the sea?
+> now silent in the midst of the sea?”

 ## Ezekiel 27:33

-> When your merchandise went out from the seas,
+> When your merchandise went out on the seas,
-> You satisfied many peoples;
+> you satisfied many nations;
-> With the abundance of your wealth and your merchandise
+> with your great wealth and your wares
-> You enriched the kings of the earth.
+> you enriched the kings of the earth.

 ## Ezekiel 27:34

-> Now that you are broken by the seas
+> Now you are shattered by the seas
-> In the depths of the waters,
+> in the depths of the waters;
-> Your merchandise and all your company
+> your wares and all your company
-> Have fallen in the midst of you.
+> have gone down with you.

 ## Ezekiel 27:35

-> All the inhabitants of the coastlands
+> All who live in the coastlands
-> Are appalled at you,
+> are appalled at you;
-> And their kings are horribly afraid;
+> their kings shudder with horror,
-> They are troubled in countenance.
+> their faces distorted with fear.

 ## Ezekiel 27:36

 > The merchants among the peoples hiss at you;
-> You have become terrified,
+> you have come to a dreadful end
-> And you will cease to be forever.’”
+> and will be no more.’”